 The Set command allows you to configure the properties of a device.
-Some settings require that both the device and Matrix Manager are online or the command will fail.
+Some settings require that both the device and KVM over IP Matrix Manager are online or the command will fail.

 The formula for the Set command is as follows: